tandasat/HyperPlatform/README.md

 It comes with rich documents, tests, and comments, supports Linux on Intel 64bit, and also aims to support Windows, OS X, and UEFI as well as ARM and AMD platforms.
-While a size of code is larger than that of HyperPlatform, ones look for a more complihensive yet still lightweight hypervisor will find it interesting.
+While a size of code is larger than that of HyperPlatform, ones look for a more comprehensive yet still lightweight hypervisor will find it interesting.

 License